My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Need a weekend getaway from San Francisco or the Bay Area?
 I feel you.
 When I moved to the Bay Area in 2017, I knew I was going to become a weekend warrior, exploring far beyond the City (San Francisco) and the East Bay (Oakland and Berkeley).
 I’ve already visited some great spots like Yosemite, Carmel, Tahoe, Siskiyou county, and Calaveras county… but I haven’t spent much time in wine country!
 I decided to spend a weekend in Santa Rosa, the biggest town in Sonoma county.

 This weekend itinerary is perfect if you live in the Bay Area – or if you’re taking a longer trip to our area and want to spend more time than a day tour in Sonoma.
 You’ll find suggestions on wine tasting, getting outdoors, and the best places to eat and drink in Santa Rosa… and where you can see rhinos, giraffes, and wildebeest too!
 (Yep, you can go on safari in the North Bay!)

-Read on for the perfect weekend in Santa Rosa, chock-full of photos and tips about the best things to do in Santa Ros – to help you make the most of your short time.
+Read on for the perfect weekend in Santa Rosa, chock-full of photos and tips about the best things to do in Santa Rosa – to help you make the most of your short time.

 How to Travel to Santa Rosa

 Traveling to Santa Rosa is thankfully easy!
 It’s a 70-minute drive up US Highway 101 from San Francisco to Santa Rosa.
-You can’t miss it – there are exists for Santa Rosa right from the 101.
+You can’t miss it – there are exits for Santa Rosa right from the 101.

 No car of your own and no rental?
 You won’t be able to do much of this itinerary, but it’s still possible to visit Santa Rosa – especially for wine tasting.
 Beau Wine Tours offers Sonoma wine tasting tours from San Francisco.

 The Best Things to Do in Santa Rosa